mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

     B -->|INSERT| D
     B -->|repository_dispatch| E
     E -->|SELECT approved| D
-    E -->|commit .toml| R
+    E -->|zola build| R
-    R -->|push triggers| P[Build & Deploy]
-    P --> S([Live Site])
+    R --> S([Live Site])
 {% end %}

 A form on the page posts JSON to a Cloudflare Worker.
 The Worker validates the input, checks a Turnstile CAPTCHA token, hashes the email and IP, and inserts the comment into a Neon PostgreSQL table.
-It then fires a `repository_dispatch` event at GitHub, which triggers a separate Action.
-That Action queries the database, regenerates the `comments.toml` files, and commits the result.
-The existing build workflow picks up the commit and deploys the site.
+It then fires a `repository_dispatch` event at GitHub, which triggers the build workflow directly.
+That workflow queries the database, writes `comments.toml` files into the workspace, runs `zola build`, and deploys.
+The TOML files are ephemeral: they exist only during the build and are never committed back to the repository.

 ## The submission flow in detail